École d'architecture

 Supervised by Laure Veyre de Soras, Alice Lapierre and Vilém Koreny

 Laure Veyre de Soras studied at TU Berlin and Ensa Lyon.
 She collaborated with LIN in Berlin (2012) and DATA in Paris (2013), where she works as project director.
 In 2014, together with Magali Michaud, she presented the exhibition “Hello I love you, won't you tell me your name?” featuring their encounters with 18 agencies around the world.
-She is currently a project teacher at ENSA Paris-Est.
+She is currently a project teacher at Ensa Paris-Est.

 Vilém Koreny was born in Prague in 1991, Czech Republic.
 He studied at the Academy of Fine Arts, PUCP Lima (Peru), and the Czech Technical University (ČVUT).
 He graduated in 2018 from ČVUT in the studio of David Kraus.
 Between 2017 and 2024, he worked at DATA architects in Paris.
 In 2024, he founded his own architectural firm, Ateliér Altàn.